General Motors 4T60E Transaxle. Honda M4RA FWD Automatic Transaxle.

 If I was to formulate it in order of severity, from most ideal to least:

 Used Gear + New Bearing = Bed-in

 Another Used Gear + New Bearing = Break-in

 Another Used Gear + Used Bearing = Break-in

 So what the heck are the "technical" differences between Bed-in and Break-in?
-Simply put, a break-in requires a low load operating environment so that the replacement working parts have a chance to refinish themselves to one another.
-This discharges a lot more material initially as the two parts lap to each other, so a pre-mature fluid service is highly advised.
+Simply put, a break-in requires a low load operating environment so that the replacement working parts have a chance to refinish themselves to one another given the new clearances between them.
+This may discharge a lot of material initially as the two parts lap to each other, so a pre-mature fluid service is highly advised to remove this contamination.
 Using a magnetic drain plug allows the technician to determine what parts are wearing, and if the particles that are seen are normal or abnormal.

 In a bed-in situation, the working parts have previously refinished themselves to one another.
 Replacing a used bearing with a new one on these parts should only require a short amount of time for the bearing to bed-in, and for the re-used parts to perform minor relapping to one another.